BookSphere45/groupProject/README.md

 ## Overview

 ### Description
-BookSphere/BookChat has a list of a variety of books where users are able to comment and rate a book they have read.
+BookSphere/BookChat has a variety of books to choose from.
+Once user has selected a book they have read, they are able to scroll and see the books cover image, author name and book title.
+They are also able to view other users comments.
+If the user wishes to make their own comment, they can select the 'comment' button which will allow the user to write their own comment and share with others.
 People who wish to share their views and thoughts on the book are able to comment on that book and also read other users comments.

 ### App Evaluation

 [Evaluation of your app across the following attributes]
 - **Category:** Social, Entertainment
 - **Mobile:** Mobile
-- **Story:**  [What story does your app tell?]
+- **Story:**  Shares people thoughts and opinions on a book they have read.
-- **Market:** [Target audience for the app]
+- **Market:** Bookworms
 - **Habit:** It can be used daily or occasionally depending on the users time and place.
-- **Scope:** [Is it a broad or narrow app in terms of features?]
+- **Scope:** Narrow in terms of features.

 ## Product Spec